thomaspoignant/go-feature-flag/docs/docs/go_module/store_file/index.md

 sidebar_position: 1
 ---

-# Store your feature flag file
+# Retrieve your feature flags configuration
 The module supports different ways of retrieving the flag file.
 Available retriever are: